 The desired size of the bike must be chosen depending on the space available at your place and the height of the individuals using it.

-Don’t be sulked by the fact that recumbent bikes occupy more space compared to upright or spin bikes—after all, and they are going to protect your bad knees.
+Don’t be sulked by the fact that recumbent bikes occupy more space compared to upright or spin bikes—after all, they are going to protect your bad knees.

 Also, the chosen model must come with an adjustable seat to help you reach the pedals and handlebars comfortably.